 Next, they will proceed TCP Handshake to Nebula Control Center and then Nebula Control Center will establish TLS (Transport Layer Security) Handshake to the devices.
 This phase is called NETCONF over TLS

 - Synchronization Time

 They will be provisioned by Nebula Control Center with NTP setting to synchronize time.

 - Configure and Monitor

-In the last phase, by sending get/ edit-config requests from Nebula Control Center to Nebula devices, users can configure feature settings and monitor the status of the devices on Nebula Control Center web GUI platform.
-Above two steps, we called Cloud Connection between Nebula devices and Nebula Control Center.
+In the last phase, by sending get/ edit-config requests from Nebula Control Center to Nebula devices, users can configure feature settings and monitor the status of the devices on the Nebula Control Center web GUI platform.
+The above two steps, we called Cloud Connection between Nebula devices and Nebula Control Center.

 Do you want to have a look directly on one of our test devices?
 Have a look here in our virtual Lab: